boydaihungst/gvfs.yazi/README.md

 By default, `mount` only shows list of devices which has MTP, GPhoto2, AFC, AFP protocols.
 To mount other protocols, you need to install corresponding packages and mount them manually.

+NOTE:

-NOTE: If you have any problems with protocol, please manually mount the device with `gio mount SCHEMES`.
+- If you have any problems with protocol, please manually mount the device with `gio mount SCHEMES`.
 [Select Scheme from here](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>), and then create an issue with the output of `gio mount -li` and list of the mount paths under `/run/user/1000/gvfs/XYZ`

+- Trash won't work on some protocols, use permanently delete instead.

 ## Features